What We Still Open After Testing Six Coding Assistants

 How do we evaluate these tools?

-- Integration with popular IDEs and workflows
+- Integration depth with popular IDEs, version control systems, and existing development workflows

-- Support for multiple programming languages and frameworks
+- Support for multiple programming languages, frameworks, and project types from frontend to backend

 1. Cursor